nickoala/openrv/README.md

                               beta=0.2))
 ```

-The parameter `k`, as in *k*-th nearest neighbor, determines how density is
+The parameter `k` determines how density is estimated.
+It uses *distance to the
-estimated.
-It uses *distance to the k-th nearest neighbor* to estimate density
-around each point.
+k-th nearest neighbor* to estimate density around each point.

 The parameter `beta` determines how much density is allowed to vary within
 cluster cores.
 Here is not the place to explain what "cluster core" means.
 Some